 Under federal law (FCRA), if you are rejected for credit or a loan, you are entitled to a written notice stating why you were denied.

 If the rejection was based on your credit report, you have the right to a free credit report and credit score if you ask for it.

 You have the right to dispute mistakes in your credit report.
-Credit reporting agencies must provide information on how to dispute and must respond to your request to investigate it
+Credit reporting agencies must provide information on how to dispute errors.
+They must respond to your request to investigate these mistakes.

 What is a credit score?